BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 This is the rare event when the planet moves between the Earth and the Sun's disc.
 Using projection or specialised camera equipment, the event can be watched by amateur astronomers on the Earth.
 Transits of Mercury can only happen in May or November!

 I observed the transits of this little planet as it crossed the Sun's disc.
 The first transit of Mercury I saw was May 7th 2003.
-I was living at 55, Spilsby Road, Horncastle, Lincolnshire and set up a projection using a small refractor in the back garden looking east (This was the house where I had welcomed John Dobson for a two night stay in 2002).
+I was living at 55, Spilsby Road, Horncastle, Lincolnshire, and I had set up a projection using a small refractor in the back garden looking east (This was the same house where I had welcomed the world famous John Dobson for a two night stay in 2002).
 I made this observation before I had to go to work.
 The transit started at 05:13 and went on until 10:32.
 I made my observation from 06:50 to 07:35.
 The planet was quite close to the Sun's edge when I began and got steadily further onto the disc before I had to give up on this transit and leave for work at the DWP in Lincoln.
-I was at work by 08:30, but I knew that, as I looked out of the office window, Mercury would still be on the face of the Sun until about tea-break time.
+I was at work by 08:30, but I knew that as I looked out of the office window, Mercury would still be on the face of the Sun until about tea-break time.

 The next transit I observed was May 9th 2016, this one was a little better, as it was later in the day, and I was off work!
 By now I was living in South